2015 Heineken Open

-The 2015 Heineken Open was a tennis tournament played on outdoor hard courts.
+The 2015 Heineken Open was a men's tennis tournament played on outdoor hard courts.
 It was the 39th edition of the Heineken Open, and part of the ATP World Tour 250 series of the 2014 ATP World Tour.
-It took place at the ASB Tennis Centre in Auckland, New Zealand, from January 12 to 17, 2015.
+It took place at the ASB Tennis Centre in Auckland, New Zealand, from 12 January until 17 January 2015.
+Unseeded Jiří Veselý, who entered the main draw as a qualifier, won the singles title.